 What is ADHD?
 Understanding ADHD

-ADHD stands for attention-deficit/hyperactive disorder, and it’s thought to affect anywhere from two to 11 percent of the population.
+The prevalence of attention-deficit/hyperactivity disorder, or ADHD, is estimated to range from two to eleven percent of the population.
 Unfortunately, it’s hard to pinpoint the exact number as the condition is likely underdiagnosed, leaving many people asking, “do I have ADHD?”

 ADHD is a brain disorder.
 It responds well to medication and individual therapy treatment.
 When people with the condition receive a diagnosis in childhood, it opens the door to effective interventions.
-Most importantly, children with ADHD grow up to be adults with the condition.
+Most importantly, children with ADHD become adults with the condition.

 There is no cure for this mental illness.
-And for those people asking themselves, “do I have ADHD or am I just lazy”, they probably already know the answer.
-Because clearly, severe symptoms of ADHD have already led you to ask yourself “do I have ADHD disorder”.
-Of course, your best route here is to review your symptoms by a professional dual diagnosis mental health treatment center.
-A modern behavioral mental health center can help ensure you do not fall victim to the pitfalls people suffer from when they do not know about ADHD.
+And for those people asking themselves, “do I have ADHD or am I just lazy” they probably already know the answer.
+Because clearly, severe symptoms of ADHD have already led you to ask yourself, “do I have ADHD disorder.”
+Of course, your best route here is to review your symptoms with a professional dual diagnosis mental health treatment center.
+A modern behavioral mental health center can help ensure you do not fall victim to the pitfalls people suffer when they do not know about ADHD.
 Examples of these pitfalls include substance abuse to self-medicate or boost poor self-esteem.

 Three Core Symptoms Characterize ADHD: